samneirinck/posh-docker/README.md

 ![Command and option completion](img/command-option-completion.gif)

-## Container names
+## Container and image names
-Container names can be autocompleted.
-Type a command requiring a containername, press `<TAB>` and the name will be completed.
+Container and image names can be autocompleted.
+Type a command requiring a container or image name, press `<TAB>` and the name will be completed.

 ![Container name completion](img/containername-completion.gif)